El Cabrillo: Use in the television series Chuck

 In 2007, the building was used as the shooting location for the home of the main character in the pilot of the NBC television series Chuck.
 The producers wanted to use "a courtyard apartment location that was reminiscent of old Hollywood/Echo Park," and selected El Cabrillo because it "offered many interesting textures – concrete blocks, wood spindle balconies, private balconies, an impressive interior courtyard turret and a courtyard fountain, and provided an amazing background for our characters to interact [in]."

 After the series was picked up, the producers concluded it was not feasible to continue shooting on location at El Cabrillo, so the main character's apartment and El Cabrillo's courtyard were recreated, with some design modifications, on a Warner Bros. soundstage.

 Use in the television series Stalker

-In 2014, Producer Kevin Williamson selected El Cabrillo for the CBS television series "Stalker".
+In 2014, Producer Kevin Williamson selected El Cabrillo for the CBS television series Stalker.
 Stars Dylan McDermott and Maggie Q were filmed walking through the courtyard.
-Dylan McDermott, playing detective Jack Larsen, comments in episode 1 of the first season, "Beautiful place..
+McDermott, playing detective Jack Larsen, comments in episode 1 of the first season, "Beautiful place..
 I wonder what it costs to live here."

-Coincidentally, McDermott had previous history with the place, having starred in the 1997 film, "'Til There was You," which used El Cabrillo as the central location, and plot point.
+Coincidentally, McDermott had previous history with the place, having starred in the 1997 film 'Til There was You, which used El Cabrillo as the central location and plot point.